 It’s very important to me to not just discuss the historical First Feast with my kids but what Thanksgiving means to contemporary families.
 One of my favorite features of the books I’ve included is that they demonstrate how immigrants and a variety of cultures have contributed to modern day traditions like parades and food choices.
 Kids who are reading independently may enjoy selections from my Thanksgiving chapter books list.

-You may not know that I have a (sadly neglected) book blog, Storied Cities, and you can find more in-depth reviews of several of these holiday selections over there.
 (Note: These titles were personally chosen by me because my family loves them.
 Titles and covers are affiliate links.)

 Thanksgiving picture books:

 Squanto’s Journey: The Story of the First Thanksgiving.
 This is the only title here with an account of the first Thanksgiving.
 Bruchac has written a number of stories based on Native American folktales and here he deftly tackles historical events.
 The story is told from Squanto’s point of view.
 Squanto is kidnapped and taken as a slave to Spain; he eventually escapes with the help of Spanish Friars, and makes his way home.
 Back home he intercedes between his people and the English, demonstrating an optimistic faith that the two groups can live as friends and ultimately helps the Pilgrims to survive in their new home.
 I recommend this book for ages 7 and up.
 The complexities are best understood by older children.
 (November is also Native American Heritage Month.)